12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 To create a `Tree` use <kbd>git mktree</kbd>

-When Git creates an object it turns it into a Hash.
-That hash is then stored inside a folder.
+When Git creates an object and stores it in it's file system, Git turns it into a Hash.
+That hash is then stored inside a folder it also creates.

 ![alt txt](./assets/creating.png "Creating Blob")